matplotlib/matplotlib/doc/devel/development_setup.rst

   This command should return : ``<matplotlib_local_repo>\lib\matplotlib\__init__.py``

-* We would encourage you to run tests and build docs to verify that the code installed and docs build are clean respectively, These two are recommended, so that when you make code or document related changes you are aware of the existing issues beforehand.
+* We encourage you to run tests and build docs to verify that the code installed and docs build are clean, so that when you make code or document related changes you are aware of the existing issues beforehand.
   Please refer to :ref:`documenting-matplotlib` and :ref:`testing` for building docs and run test cases.

 Install pre-commit hooks (optional)